Using Laravel 8 with Docker and Docker-Compose

 Docker makes use of

-The official documentation describes docker-compose as
+The official documentation describes docker-compose as:

-Compose is a tool for defining and running multi-container Docker applications.
+A tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
 To learn more about all the features of Compose, see the list of features.